octimot/StoryToolkitAI/FEATURES.md

 times or timecodes together with the lines to the Assistant.
 4. The Assistant window will open, and you can start typing your questions.

-More info on the Assistant can be found by typing `[help]` in the Assistant window.
+More info on the Assistant can be found by typing `/help` (or `[help]` in older versions) in the Assistant window.

 ### Transcriptions and Story responses

+_Note: The keywords mentioned below start with slashes, however if your using a version older than 0.25.1, you should use square brackets instead.
+For e.g. instead of `/t` use `[t]` and so on._

 Starting with version 0.22.0, the Assistant knows how to use transcription lines either to generate other Transcriptions or other Stories.

-Simply use the keyword `[t]` (for transcription) or `[st]` (for story) in front of your usual prompt to tell the Assistant what you're trying to receive as a response.
+Simply use the keyword `/t` (for transcription) or `/st` (for story) in front of your usual prompt to tell the Assistant what you're trying to receive as a response.

 For e.g.: if you want to ask AI to **translate a transcription to Spanish**:
 1. Open the transcription
 2. Select the lines that you want to send to the Assistant using the 'v' key
 3. Press Key O (not zero) to send the selected lines to the Assistant.
-4. In the Assistant window, type `[t] translate to Spanish` and press ENTER
+4. In the Assistant window, type `/t translate to Spanish` and press ENTER
 5. Instead of the full response, you should get the keyword "Transcription" in blue.
 6. Right-click on it and choose what to do with the response (for e.g. you can Add it to a new transcription)

 #### Useful prompts
 Here are only some prompts that we've seen working with transcript lines:
-- `[t] translate to Spanish` (replace "Spanish" with any other language of your choice, GPT supports many languages)
+- `/t translate to Spanish` (replace "Spanish" with any other language of your choice, GPT supports many languages)
-- `[st] select interesting lines` (replace interesting with anything else: "funny", "emotional" etc.)
+- `/st select interesting lines` (replace interesting with anything else: "funny", "emotional" etc.)
-- `[t] summarize lines based on topic and timings. merge timings if needed, but then use groups and return an empty lines list` (add these lines to an existing transcription, and you'll see groups for each topic)
+- `/t summarize lines based on topic and timings. merge timings if needed, but then use groups and return an empty lines list` (add these lines to an existing transcription, and you'll see groups for each topic)

 #### Other tips for using the Assistant